The Dangers of Long-Term Adderall Abuse

 - Eventual problems at school and work

-- Doctor-hopping for more Adderall
+- Doctor-hopping for more abuse of Adderall

 When Adderall is withheld from a person with a physiological dependence on it, the body eventually begins to show symptoms of withdrawal.
 Depending on the person’s tolerance and the amount of Adderall they were regularly using, these symptoms can range from irritability and nausea to convulsions and heart distress.

-If a loved one or you are addicted to Adderall, it’s important that you seek help from a professional rehab center that offers medically monitored detox.
-At Yellowstone Recovery, inpatient program clients receive individually tailored medical care from an expert medical team with strong experience in providing safe, successful detox.
+If a loved one or you are addicted to Adderall, it’s important that you seek addiction treatment from a professional rehab center like Yellowstone Recovery Center.
+Their inpatient program has individually tailored medical care from an expert medical team with strong experience in providing safe, successful detox.

 Once the chemical dependency has been broken, we help clients rediscover themselves and prepare for a new future through structured counseling, 12-step meetings, and more.
 You can overcome Adderall addiction.
 Call us today at (888) 418-4188 to find out how you can get started.

 Sources: